 This is one of those memorable experiences that would have never happened if I didn’t say yes to the opportunity when it presented itself.
 The moral?
 Say yes (even when your lungs are saying no) to opportunities.

 Have you ever ridden a bike on the beach?
 Where else can you do it?

 This post was provided in a partnership with Ocean Motion Surf Co. & the King & Prince Beach & Golf Resort in St. Simons.
 All opinions my own.
 This post may contain affiliate links.
+This post may contain affiliate links.
 If you make a purchase through my links, I earn a commission that helps to keep this blog running—at no extra cost to you.
-You can read my full disclosure here.
+For more information read my full disclosure.

 More About Georgia